JacksonK52/Voice-Operation/README.md

 ### Run

-   Open the Ready folder.
+   Open the folder.
 Double click on the downloaded .vbs file.

 ### To run at start up